YourRoots Logo

 Children(s): Francis Worthington, Comfort Mudd, Amanda Lawrence, Caleb Worthington, John Worthington, Nicholas Worthington

-Elizabeth Ball was born in Baltimore County, Maryland, United States of America in 1800, to William Dorsey Ball and Sarah DORSEY.
-Later in life, Elizabeth Ball married Lloyd Dorsey Worthington; among their children were Francis Asbury Worthington, Comfort Ann Mudd, Amanda Elizabeth Lawrence, Caleb Lloyd Worthington, John Alexander Worthington and Nicholas D Worthington.
-Elizabeth Ball died in Pike County, Missouri, United States of America, 1876.
+The story of Elizabeth Ball began in 1800 in Baltimore County, Maryland, United States of America.
+Elizabeth Ball married Lloyd Dorsey Worthington, and had children including Francis Asbury Worthington, Comfort Ann Mudd, Amanda Elizabeth Lawrence, Caleb Lloyd Worthington, John Alexander Worthington, Nicholas D Worthington.
+Elizabeth Ball passed away in 1876 in Pike County, Missouri, United States of America.

 Find more search results for Elizabeth Ball